The history of Lund University

 There was a corresponding growth in the number of staff and research advanced by leaps and bounds.
 Among other things, this led to many groundbreaking innovations, such as the dialysis machine, medical ultrasound diagnostics, Bluetooth technology etc.

 Organisationally, the University consisted of the four original faculties for a long period.
 However, in 1876, the Faculty of Philosophy was divided into a humanities division and a mathematics-science division.
 These became independent faculties in 1956.
 In 1964, a Faculty of Social Sciences was established, from which the economic subjects broke away in 2004 to form their own faculty (the School of Economics and Management).
 Lund’s Faculty of Engineering was created in 1961 as an independent institution, but was integrated into Lund University in 1969.
 The higher education reform in 1977 meant that the School of Social Work in Lund and the Academies of Music and Theatre in Malmö came under the management of Lund University.
 In 1996, Lund University founded the Malmö Art Academy.
 The School of Aviation in Ljungbyhed was transferred to the University in 1998 and in 2000, Campus Helsingborg was inaugurated.

-The University currently has nine faculties and is one of Scandinavia’s largest institutions for research and education, with around 40 000 students and just over 8 000 staff.
-The University repeatedly ranks as one of the world’s top 100 universities.
+The University currently has nine faculties and is one of Scandinavia’s largest institutions for research and education, with around 44 000 students and more than 8 000 staff.
+The University is repeatedly ranked among the world’s top 100 universities.